na-stewart/sanic-security/README.md

 Account is verified via two-step verification.

-Therefore a two-step verification request is required with the code sent to SMS, email, etc.
+Therefore a two-step verification request is required.
+The code would be sent to SMS, email, etc.

 ```python
 @app.post("api/security/verify")